 Location: 4747 Bob Wallace Avenue

 Punkin’ Pickin’ Extravaganza

-Now in it’s fifth year, this train is sure to be a fun day for the whole family!
-An alternative to the traditional pumpkin patch, the North Alabama Railroad Museum is combining the thrill of picking a pumpkin with the excitement of a train ride!
+Now in it’s 6th year, this train is sure to be a fun day for the whole family!
+An alternative to the traditional pumpkin patch, the North Alabama Railroad Museum is combining the thrill of picking a pumpkin with the excitement of a train ride.
 Riders will be allowed to disembark from the train at Normal and enter a punkin’ patch.
-The children will be allowed to select a pumpkin (included in the price of their ticket) and take it back to Chase on the train and then home.
+Children will be allowed to select a pumpkin (included in the price of their ticket) and take it back to Chase on the train and then home.